-This document is a result of the partner inputs during the fourteen discussions of the Geneva Dialogue on Responsible Behaviour in Cyberspace (GD) in 2020 (May-November 2020), and a number of written contributions submitted in that period.
+This document is a result of partner inputs during the 15 discussions, 4 public events, and a number of written contributions submitted to the Geneva Dialogue on Responsible Behaviour in Cyberspace (GD) in 2020 (May-December 2020).
 As part of the GD, partners agreed to focus on defining secure design and vulnerability management, as well as associated implementation practices.